EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 16-bit) and 58 IKONOS pansharpened (3-band 8-bit) scenes in GeoTIFF format with
 file sizes ranging between 60 MB and 1.7 GB.
 The file size did not have any discernible impact on the time it took to register.
-The average registration took about 61 ms, meaning that ingesting nearly 1000 datasets per minute is possible.
+The average registration took about 61 ms, meaning that registering nearly 1000 datasets per minute is possible.

 The generation of mosaics was performed on a virtual machine with one